Improve Production, Build a Lean Production System

 -Stress Your Assembly Line

-In addition it’s very important to constantly stress the performance of your assembly line.
-This means that you are operating at very close to the assembly lines maximum velocity.
+In addition, Lean Production enables a constantly stressed assembly line.
+This means that you are operating at very close to the assembly line’s maximum velocity.
 For example, this video reviews how Toyota stresses their assembly line:

 -And Finally, Production Metrics

 Manage your system with metrics.
+Value Streams have built-in metrics.
 This presentation overviews The Toyota Production System metrics: